Riding the Trend or Protecting Profits | Frontline Ltd. (FRO)

 Is It Worth Investing in Frontline Ltd. (NYSE :FRO) Right Now?

-Frontline Ltd. (NYSE:FRO) scored a price-to-earnings ratio above its average ratio, recording 30.67 x from its present earnings ratio.
-Plus, the 36-month beta value for FRO is at 0.40.
+Frontline Ltd. (NYSE:FRO) scored a price-to-earnings ratio above its average ratio, recording 33.40 x from its present earnings ratio.
+Plus, the 36-month beta value for FRO is at 0.38.
+Opinions of the stock are interesting as 4 analysts out of 11 who provided ratings for Frontline Ltd. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 6 rated it as “hold,” and 1 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.